Getting error code 229 on your Lennox® furnace?

 You can expect to pay between $40 and $350 if you have to have a new low-fire pressure switch.

 Rely on the Experts at McKinley Heating Service Experts

-When you need to have your furnace mended, contact the Experts at McKinley Heating Service Experts to decipher the fault code and take care of the issue.
+When you need to have your furnace mended, contact the Experts at McKinley Heating Service Experts to decipher the fault code and take care of the problem.

 Call us at 780-800-7092 or schedule an appointment online today.